wp-plugins/kint-php-debugger/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-[Kint](http://raveren.github.io/kint/) is a a modern and powerful PHP debugging helper, which requires zero-setup and replaces var_dump(), print_r() and debug_backtrace().
+Kint is a modern and powerful PHP debugging helper, which requires zero-setup and replaces var_dump(), print_r() and debug_backtrace().
 This plugin is a wrapper for Kint.

 == Description ==

-This WordPress plugin is a wrapper for the Kint PHP Debugger utility.
+This WordPress plugin is a wrapper for the [Kint](http://raveren.github.io/kint/) PHP Debugger utility.
 Now instead of using var_dump() or print_r(), you simply use d() with zero, nadda, no formatting required.

 Use this tool when you are debugging your website, in place of **[var_dump()](http://php.net/manual/en/function.var-dump.php)**, **[print_r()](http://php.net/manual/en/function.print-r.php)** and **[debug_backtrace()](http://php.net/manual/en/function.debug-backtrace.php)**.